vanderbiltscl/SpeculativeScheduling/README.md

 If you use the resources available here in your work, please cite our paper:

 *Speculative Scheduling Techniques for Stochastic HPC Applications*.
-Ana Gainaru, Guillaume Pallez (Aupy), Hongyang Sun, Padma Raghavan [ICPP 2019]
+Ana Gainaru, Guillaume Pallez (Aupy), Hongyang Sun, Padma Raghavan [ICPP 2019] ((Link to the technical report)[https://hal.inria.fr/hal-02158598/document])

 ## Usage